B. Jack Pan

 · The class was offered to all UCI students for official elective units.

-· Assisted instructors to help students better understand various remote sensing techniques and the implications.
+· Assisted students to better understand various remote sensing techniques and their implications.

-· Assisted students during lab sessions to learn ENVI and use various remote sensing databases to prepare for their final projects.
+· Assisted students during lab sessions to learn various remote sensing software and work with databases to prepare for their final projects.

 · Designed and developed lesson plans on experimental physics research programs for middle school students.

-· Reported to the agency's director on development progress, and assisted with the program's future directions.
+· Reported to the academy director on development progress, and assisted with the program's future directions.

 Founder, Ecojar Lab (2008 – 2014)

-· Produced fully self-contained terrariums as ecology art and a science education tool.
+· Produced and sold fully self-contained terrariums as ecological art and science education tools.

 · Pan, B., and Moore, J.K.
 (2018) “Analysis of the Variations in Chlorophyll Concentration in the Vicinity of the Kerguelen Plateau.”
 Advances in Polar Science.
 In Prep.